 privilege, there are a number of variables which, together, better explain differences in group outcomes.
 Moreover, there is a bevy of countervailing evidence that calls its validity into question.

 When it comes to differences in group outcomes, the far-le and far-right conflate perception with reality.
 For neo-Nazis and alt-righters, their supposed superiority lies in their genetics.
-For those on the far-le, the unjust supremacy of whites is based on systemic discrimination.
+For those on the far-left, the unjust supremacy of whites is based on systemic discrimination.
 Both are sorely mistaken.

 Many people enjoy invoking race as an explanation for all sorts of things.
 It is a shared pastime for both the far-left and the far-right.
 The media expend vast sums of money and effort to ensure we don’t escape discussions about race as something that is or should be important.
 This vocal minority of political extremists and news broadcasters has directed our attention away from more powerful causal explanations that underlie group outcomes.
 Perverse incentives for these two groups have made race a more a prominent feature of our lives.